Yonas-Assefa/Sulala-dashboard/README.md

          restart: unless-stopped
       ...
    ```

    > Otherwise you will get permission denied error.
 If you want to run it by pulling the image from docker registry, you should configure the credentials first.
-You can find how to configure on the topic `Development, Building and Pushing images to Docker HUB` below
+You can find how to configure on the topic <span align="right">(<a href="#development-building-pushing-images">`Development, Building and Pushing images to Docker HUB`</a>)</span> below

-   > **build and run the docker container**
+   **build and run the docker container**

    ```sh
     npm run docker:build
     npm run docker:run
    ```

    > If you keep getting ` 401 Unauthorized` Error, try running

    ```sh
    npm run docker:logout
    npm run docker:build